manshing26/color-search-engine/README.md

-# search-enhance-project-lean
+# Color search engine
-Lean version of search-enhance-project

-Python script:
+### Objective
+- Preprocessing the image for color extraction

+- Automatically determine the numbers of color of an image and extract the RGB values

+- Apply reverse indexing strategy for the color searching engine

+### File description
-retrieve.py: extract the color of image and compare to the csv file
+- retrieve.py: extract the color of image and compare to the csv file

-save_csv_2: save csv file
+- save_csv_2: save csv file

-Library:

-colorname: Get the name of color by it RGB value
+- colorname: Get the name of color by it RGB value

-deltaE: Convert RGB Value to Lab value and compare the difference by DeltaE2000
+- deltaE: Convert RGB Value to Lab value and compare the difference by DeltaE2000

-remove_bg: remove the background of image
+- remove_bg: remove the background of image

-silhouette_coeff: Find the best K value and execute k-Means clustering
+- silhouette_coeff: Find the best K value and execute k-Means clustering